 Twenty years ago, surgery was the only treatment available for aortic coarctation.
-Surgery is still considered the gold standard, but today treatment options for adults with this condition also include balloon angioplasty and stenting.
-The choice of treatment is based on the individual’s overall health, the size and severity of the coarctation and its precise location.
+Surgery is still considered the gold standard, but today treatment options for adults with this condition also include balloon angioplasty, stenting, stent grafting, or hybrid repair (a combination of open surgery and stent grafts).
+The choice of treatment is based on the individual’s overall health, the size and severity of the coarctation, associated aneurysm or valve disease, and its precise location.

 An individual who is diagnosed with coarctation of the aorta should be under the care of an experienced congenital heart specialist at a major medical center.
 A cardiac surgeon experienced in the procedures used to treat this condition is best able to determine the optimal timing and choice of treatment.

 When the coarctation is relatively small, the surgeon can remove the narrowed section of aorta and re-join the two ends.
 This is called an end-to-end anastamosis and is often the best surgical option to treat the condition.

 Other surgical options include various types of bypass surgery in which a graft is stitched onto the aorta to divert blood around the area of the defect.
 In patients with valve disease, a bypass can be performed in combination with a valve repair or replacement procedure.